Alpine, Alaska: CD-5

 Alpine field production gradually increased, averaging 54,720 barrels per day in February, up from 53,007 barrels per day in January and 50,389 barrels per day year over year, from February 2021.

-In 2016, Conoco Phillips planned more wells.
+In 2016, ConocoPhillips planned more wells.

 Greater Mooses Tooth Unit 1 and 2

 In 2015, the Bureau of Land Management (BLM) permitted this satellite project in Greater Mooses Tooth area, west of the Colville River delta, also on lands owned by Kuukpik Corporation.
 In 2017, two bridges were constructed, one to carry a drilling ridge, the other to carry drill rig module.
 First oil was expected in late 2018.

 The Greater Mooses Tooth unit 2 was planned for 48 wells, cost to exceed $1 billion with first oil expected between late-2020 and 2021.

 The infrastructure of Greater Mooses Tooth unit is to be used by the much larger Willow project located further West in the Bear Tooth Unit.